JedaiAtSans/super-chainsaw/README.md

 ## Building the Image

+To build the Docker image run

 ```
 docker build . -t <your username>/super-chainsaw:<tag>
 ```

 ## Running the Docker Image

-Once you have build a docker image you can run it with
+Once you have built a docker image you can run it with

 ```
 docker run -p 49160:8080 <your username>/super-chainsaw:<tag>
 ```

+The application is now accessible at http://0.0.0.0:49160

 ## Shutting down the Docker Image

 Get the Container ID

 ```
 docker ps
 ```